durai23/slurm_installation/slurm_installation.md

 ClusterName: examplecluster</pre>

 After you hit Submit on the form, you will be given the full Slurm configuration file to copy.\
-On the server node:
+On the master node:
 <pre>cd /etc/slurm
 vim slurm.conf</pre>
 Copy the form’s Slurm configuration file that was created from the website and paste it into slurm.conf.\

 Install the configuration file in <sysconfdir>/slurm.conf.
 Or save the resulting output to /etc/slurm/slurm.conf, or the default location in /usr/local/etc/slurm.conf.\

-Now that the server node has the slurm.conf correctly, we need to send this file to the other compute nodes.
+Now that the master node has the slurm.conf correctly, we need to send this file to the other compute nodes.
 <pre>scp slurm.conf root@compute-1:/etc/slurm/slurm.conf
 scp slurm.conf root@compute-2:/etc/slurm/slurm.conf
 .
 .
 scp slurm.conf root@compute-n:/etc/slurm/slurm.conf</pre>

+Now we need to configure the spool and log directories.
+On the master node:
+<pre>mkdir /var/spool/slurmctld
+chown slurm: /var/spool/slurmctld
+chmod 755 /var/spool/slurmctld
+touch /var/log/slurmctld.log
+chown slurm: /var/log/slurmctld.log
+touch /var/log/slurm_jobacct.log /var/log/slurm_jobcomp.log
+chown slurm: /var/log/slurm_jobacct.log /var/log/slurm_jobcomp.log</pre>
+On the compute nodes:
+<pre>mkdir /var/spool/slurmd
+chown slurm: /var/spool/slurmd
+chmod 755 /var/spool/slurmd
+touch /var/log/slurmd.log
+chown slurm: /var/log/slurmd.log</pre>

 The parent directories for Slurm's log files, process ID files, state save directories, etc. are not created by Slurm.
 They must be created and made writable by SlurmUser as needed prior to starting Slurm daemons.\